 Equity-linked Savings Schemes

 Equity-linked savings schemes, in short ELSS, are the 100-per cent diversified equity funds.
 These schemes are also called as mutual fund schemes or tax-saving mutual funds.
 They come in with a lock-in period of 3 years.
 You can direct your savings, which should be at least Rs.
-500 every month, towards ELSS through systematic investment plan (SIP).
+500 every month, towards ELSS through a systematic investment plan (SIP).
 There is no eligibility criterion to invest in ELSS.

 You can get tax-exemption if you are paying tuition fees for a maximum of two children.
 The exemption is specifically limited to the institutional tuition fee.
 That is, it does not cover fees paid towards coaching or private tuition.
 The school, college or university should be within the country itself.
 Hindu Undivided Family (HUF) is not allowed to take exemption through tuition fees.